 EmiratesGBC was created to primarily address the building construction industry which is the largest in the country, and to ensure that new development that took place would be environmentally sustainable and would work under a framework of accountability.
 When EmiratesGBC was formed in 2006, the term 'green building' was unknown among building professionals in the UAE as well as the MENA region.
-By 2010, EmiratesGBC had become a mainstream term in the sustainable construction industry.
+By 2010, EmiratesGBC had become a mainstream term in the sustainable construction industry and government organizations were keen to participate in the Council's events.

-In 2009, when EmiratesGBC resurfaced after the economic crisis, its board members revived the Council's mission by emphasizing EmiratesGBC's purpose as an education portal for all industry stakeholders, offering a balanced view that upholds global and regional principles of sustainability and conservation.22 As the previous sections highlight exclusively, the EmiratesGBC has embarked on that path with success.
+In 2009, when EmiratesGBC resurfaced after the economic crisis, its board members revived the Council's mission by emphasizing EGBC's purpose as an education portal for all industry stakeholders, offering a balanced view that upholds global and regional principles of sustainability and conservation.44 As the previous sections highlight exclusively, the EmiratesGBC has embarked on that path with success.